Rob Page: Watford

-Page started his professional career at Watford in 1993, having been with the club from the age of 11.
-He established himself as a key member of the first team under manager Kenny Jackett, playing 42 games in the 1996–97 campaign.
-His first major feat with the club came in the 1997–98 season, when new manager Graham Taylor appointed Page as captain and led the "Hornets" to the Second Division title.
-He made 49 appearances in league and cup competitions, and ensured the "Hornets" earned a vital point at second-place Bristol City in his final game of the season.
-Dropped at the start of the 1998–99 season in favour of Dean Yates, he soon was returned to the starting eleven alongside centre-back partner Steve Palmer and made 42 First Division appearances to help Watford to a fifth-place finish.
+Page started his professional career at Watford in 1993, having been with the club since 11.
+He established himself as a key member of the first-team under manager Kenny Jackett, playing 42 games in the 1996–97 campaign.
+His first major feat with the club came in the 1997–98 season when new manager Graham Taylor appointed Page as captain and led the "Hornets" to the Second Division title.
+He made 49 appearances in league and cup competitions.
+He ensured the "Hornets" earned a vital point at second-place Bristol City in his final game of the season.
+Dropped at the start of the 1998–99 season in favour of Dean Yates, he soon was returned to the starting eleven alongside centre-back partner Steve Palmer.
+He made 42 First Division appearances to help Watford finish fifth-place.
 After defeating Birmingham City in the play-off semi-finals, Page marshalled the Watford defence to a clean sheet in the final, as Watford defeated Bolton Wanderers 2–0 to win a place in the Premier League.
-Page was named as Watford's Player of the Season for the 1999–2000 campaign.
+Page was named Watford's Player of the Season for the 1999–2000 campaign.

-As expected Watford were relegated at the end of their maiden season in the Premier League.
-However Page did play in some memorable moments for the club, including a 1–0 victory over Liverpool at Anfield and another 1–0 victory over Chelsea at Vicarage Road.
+As expected, Watford were relegated at the end of their maiden season in the Premier League.
+However, Page did play in some memorable moments for the club, including a 1–0 victory over Liverpool at Anfield and another 1–0 victory over Chelsea at Vicarage Road.
 He also scored against Sheffield Wednesday to win the club a point at Hillsborough.
 Page was also voted Watford Player of the Season.
 He remained with Watford for the 2000–01 campaign, making 42 appearances in league and cup competitions.
 In May 2001, in one of his first acts as manager, Gianluca Vialli transfer listed Page, demanding a £1 million fee from prospective clubs.

 Sheffield United

 He was loaned out to First Division rivals Sheffield United in August 2001, before moving to Bramall Lane permanently the next month for a £350,000 fee.
-He went on to make 45 appearances for the club in the 2001–02 campaign.
+He made 45 appearances for the club in the 2001–02 campaign.
 The next season he captained the "Blades" to a third-place finish.
-He played in the club's play-off semi-final victory over Nottingham Forest, but was powerless to stop Wolverhampton Wanderers winning 3–0 in the final at the Millennium Stadium.
+He played in the club's play-off semi-final victory over Nottingham Forest but was powerless to stop Wolverhampton Wanderers winning 3–0 in the final at the Millennium Stadium.
 He recovered from an ankle injury to make 35 appearances in 2003–04, as United finish two points outside of the play-off zone.

 Cardiff City

 He moved to Championship rivals Cardiff City on a free transfer in July 2004.
 Finding himself on the bench under manager Lennie Lawrence, he left Ninian Park in February 2005 after making only nine appearances.
-His first team opportunities were limited by the fine centre-back partnership of Danny Gabbidon and James Collins.
+His first-team opportunities were limited by the fine centre-back partnership of Danny Gabbidon and James Collins.